craighagan/hackprojects/ScoutWeatherStation/README.md

 For a display, either an LCD LED or an SSD1306 OLED are supported.

-This has been tested on both an ESP8266 and an Arduino board.
+This has been tested on ESP8266 Arduino UNO, Arduino Pro-Mini, and a raw ATMega328p using on board clock (programmed via USBasb).

 ## Circuit